-- a) When the employee is moving to an unfurnished house, suite, apartment, or mobile home.
-This section does not apply where the Employer pays for the moving of household effects: \$425.00 - b) When the employee is moving to a furnished house, suite, apartment, or mobile home.
-This section applies where the Employer pays for the moving of household effects or when the new accommodation is furnished: \$175.00 - c) When the employee is moving with a mobile home: \$125.00 - d) When the employee is moving to room and board: \$75.00
+- (a) When the employee is moving to an unfurnished house, suite, apartment, or mobile home.
+This section does not apply where the Employer pays for the moving of household effects: four hundred twenty-five dollars (\$425). - (b) When the employee is moving to a furnished house, suite, apartment, or mobile home.
+This section applies where the Employer pays for the moving of household effects or when the new accommodation is furnished: one hundred seventy-five dollars (\$175). - (c) When the employee is moving with a mobile home: one hundred twenty-five dollars (\$125). - (d) When the employee is moving to room and board: seventy-five dollars (\$75).